j1hwang/AirBnB/README.md

 A clean & quiet residential appartment room for 1-2 persons in Gangnam area, built in 2015.
 This is where I live when I host no visitor and I usually keep the room as clean as possible.

+I hope you enjoy your stay.
+Thanks!

+*\* NO CLEANING DURING THE STAY*

 -----

 ### > Check-in & Check-out